braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/initial_sdk_setup/overview.md

 <br>

-After you have integrated using one of the listed options, followed the steps for [completing the integration]({{site.baseurl}}/developer_guide/platform_integration_guides/swift/initial_sdk_setup/completing_integration/), and enabled optional SDK customizations, move on to integrating, enabling, and customizing additional channels and features to fit the needs of your future campaigns.
+After you have integrated using one of the listed options, followed the steps for [completing the integration]({{site.baseurl}}/developer_guide/platform_integration_guides/swift/initial_sdk_setup/completing_integration/), and enabled other SDK customizations (optional), you can integrate, enable, and customize additional channels and features to fit the needs of your future campaigns.

 <br>